 607 Advanced Human Development (2).
 Reviews theories and research in lifespan development.
 Examines biological, cultural, and environmental influences on cognitive, affective, moral, and personality development.

-608 Cognitive and Intellectual Assessment (3).
-Reviews cognitive and intellectual assessments for children and adults, focusing on the Kaufman and Wechsler scales.
-Explores the impact of cultural diversity.
+608A Cognitive and Intellectual Assessment I (2).
+Reviews cognitive and intellectual assessments for children and adolescents.
+Examines impact of cultural diversity on intellectual assessment.
 NCh.